 Profile Bank AL Habib Limited ("BAHL" or the "Issuer"), incorporated as a public limited company, commenced operations as a Scheduled Commercial Bank in 1992.
 The Bank is engaged in the provision of commercial banking services to individuals and institutional clients.
-The Bank has an existing branch network of 850 (CY19: 755) branches /sub-branches, including 106 (CY19: 83) Islamic banking branches at end-Dec20.
+The bank has existing branch network of 956 (CY20: 921) branches /sub-branches, including 138 (CY20: 106) Islamic banking branches at end-Dec21.

-Ownership Habib family and friends, associates and group companies own majority stake (50.2%) in BAHL.
+Ownership Habib family - one of the oldest and most distinguished names in Pakistan's banking sector, and their friends, associates and group companies own majority stake (50.2%) in BAHL.
 Other major shareholders include State Life Insurance Corporation (6.6%) and National Investment Trust (5.0%).
-Sponsors are a member of the Habib Family - one of the oldest and most distinguished names in Pakistan's banking sector.

 Governance The overall control of the Bank vests with a ten-member board of directors (BoD).
 Three of the board members are representatives of the Habib family.
 Three members are independent directors while one is executive director.
 In addition, CEO is deemed to be a director.
 Six board committees assist the board in effective oversight of the Bank's overall operations on relevant matters.
-EY Ford Rhodes, Chartered Accountants have expressed an unqualified opinion on the financial statement for the year ended 31 December 2020.
+EY Ford Rhodes, Chartered Accountants, have expressed an unqualified opinion on the financial statement for the year ended 31 December 2020.

 Management BAHL's management team comprises experienced senior banking professionals having significant experience in banking, locally and abroad.
-The bank has five internal committees in place.
+The Bank has five internal committees in place.
 These committees operate under the close supervision of the CEO/Executive Director.
 BAHL has a robust risk management framework to manage various risks to which the Bank is exposed.

-Business Risk The indicators of the banking sector reflected a mixed trend while the economy is recovering from the effects of the COVID-19 pandemic.
-Despite challenging economic conditions prevailing in CY20 due to the COVID-19 outbreak, the banking sector managed to grow at a decent pace.
-Deposits of the banking sector grew by 16.1% to PKR 18,519bln (CY19: PKR 15,953bln) as compared to 11.9% growth in CY19.
-The surge in deposits provided the necessary funding support to finance the robust rise in investments (CY20: PKR 11,935bln; CY19: PKR 8,939bln), particularly in government instruments.
-During CY20, advances witnessed a mild contraction owing to slackness amid the COVID-19 pandemic outbreak.
-The policy measures rolled out by the SBP enabled the sector to enhance profitability, improve resilience and limit the credit risk.
-With the completion of the deferment period, the aftermath will be comprehended by the industry, going forward.
-BAHL, a large-sized bank, holds a good position in the industry; 6.4% (end-Dec19: 6.1%) market share in terms of customer deposits.
-Customer deposit base stands at PKR 1,083bln as at end-Dec20 (end-Dec19: PKR 890bln).
-During CY20, deposits have grown by 22% to stand at PKR 1,100bln and gross advances have grown by 5% to stand at PKR 523bln.
-The Bank's gross Advances to Deposits Ratio (ADR) decreased and was reported at 46.4% at the year-end 2020 (CY19: 54.1%).
+Business Risk The indicators of the banking sector reflected signs of recovery and resilience.
+Deposits of the banking sector grew by 12% to PKR 20,441bln (CY20: PKR 18,519bln) as compared to 16.1% growth in CY20.
+The surge in deposits provided the necessary funding support to finance the robust rise in investments (1HCY21: PKR 14,162bln, CY20: PKR 11,935bln) which remained tilted towards government instruments.
+On the advances front, during 1HCY21, after recording slight uptick advances stood at PKR 8,808bln (CY20: PKR 8,292bln) where mild contraction was observed in CY20 owing to slackness amid COVID-19 pandemic outbreak.
+Minute uptick of 0.5% was observed in the sector's infection.
+The policy measures rolled out by the SBP (during CY20) enabled the sector to enhance profitability, improve resilience and limit the credit risk.
+With the completion of deferment period allowed, the aftermath is yet to be comprehended by the industry.
+BAHL, a large sized bank, holds a good position in the industry; 6.4% (end-Dec19: 6.1%) market share in term of deposits.
+During 9MCY21, deposits have grown to stand at PKR 1,272bln and gross advances have grown to stand at PKR 672bln.
+The Bank's gross Advances to Deposits Ratio (ADR) improved to 51.8% during 9MCY21 (CY20: 46.4%).
 Going forward, BAHL envisages fortifying its market positioning; meanwhile, the focus is on enhancing its profitability via mobilization of low-cost deposits, expansion in branch network and achieving greater operational efficiency by keeping expenses under control and improving IT infrastructure.
 At the same time, selective diversification and monitoring of credit exposures would continue to remain an area of focus.